 Prepare thesis or other major culminating scholarly project directly related to the program of study.
 Approved research proposal required.
 Prerequisite: PYF 7161.

-PYF 8512 Comprehensive Examination in Counseling
+PYF 8512 MA Comprehensive Examination

 200-question, multiple-choice examination taken at the end of the Professional Counseling graduate program.
 Equal number of questions given to each of the following eight areas of study: